rohithramesh1991/name_classifier_challenge/README.md

-# People Name Classifier using Char RNN
+# People Name Classifier using Character RNN

 Your task is to submit code that allows us to determine whether a given string is the name of a person or not.
 Here are some expectations: